Aerospace Sealant: Why It Matters for Aircraft Maintenance and Safety

 Aerospace sealants are specifically engineered for use in some of the most challenging conditions imaginable.
 They are formulated to be impermeable and withstand exposure to the elements as well as fluctuating temperatures and pressures.
 Sealants are made to fill cracks and gaps between various components and surfaces, preventing intrusion by moisture, contaminants, air and fluids.
 Sealants can also guard against corrosion and assist in maintaining structural integrity.
 Some sealants are used to improve safety.

-There are several types of aerospace sealants you may encounter.
+There are several types of sealants for aircraft that you may encounter.
 Each one is tailored to meet a specific need on your aircraft.
-Some common types of aviation sealants include:
+Some common types of aviation sealant include:

-• Fuselage Sealants: Similar to a fuel tank sealant, these types of sealants have to be chemical resistant to prevent failure after exposure to aviation gasoline and jet fuels.
+- Fuselage Sealants: Similar to a fuel tank sealant, these types of aircraft sealant have to be chemical resistant to prevent failure after exposure to aviation gasoline and jet fuels.
 Fuselage sealants are used on seams, joints and fasteners to fill gaps and prevent water from getting in or fuel from getting out.

 Properties of Aerospace Sealants